LucasRufo/solid-principles-with-csharp/README.md

 # Solid Principles With C#

-This purpose of this content is to have a place to revisitate this concepts once in a while, but feel free to use it as a resource or send suggestions for improvements.
+The purpose of this content is to have a place to revisit these concepts occasionally but feel free to use it as a resource or send suggestions for improvements.

-The SOLID principles were created as guidelines to write software that is easier to maintain.
+The SOLID principles were created as guidelines for writing easier to maintain software.
 Adopting the SOLID principles can help developers avoid code smells and refactoring code.
-The principles were reunited by Robect C. Martin, but the acronym was nominated by Michael Feathers.
+The principles were reunited by Robert C. Martin, but the acronym was nominated by Michael Feathers.

-All the code used in the examples are in a .NET project in this repo.
+All the code used in the examples is in a .NET project in this repo.

 Almost all the principle's definitions are from an [article](https://blog.cleancoder.com/uncle-bob/2020/10/18/Solid-Relevance.html) from Robect C. Martin.